Blackjack (American band): Biography

-In 1980, Bruce Kulick played guitar on Billy Squier's solo debut album, The Tale of the Tape, produced by Eddie Offord of Yes fame.
+In 1980, Bruce Kulick played guitar on Billy Squier's solo debut album, The Tale of the Tape, produced by Eddy Offord of Yes fame.
 Offord also became the producer for Blackjack's second album Worlds Apart.
 But, with the disappointing sales of their debut album and a regime change at Polydor, Blackjack were no longer a priority act at the label and Worlds Apart was released in 1980 with very little backing and no tour support from the record company.
 It spelled the end for Blackjack as individual members had opportunities and offers to join more promising musical situations.

 After break-up

 By 1981, Gennaro had replaced Tommy Aldridge in the Pat Travers Band, making his debut on the Radio Active album.
 Haslip would re-team with members of the Robben Ford Band under the name Yellowjackets who issued their self-titled debut album in 1981.
 After turning down a touring gig with Billy Squier in favor of staying with Blackjack, Kulick recorded Great American Music with The Good Rats in 1981 and also played guitar on Michael Bolton's eponymous 1983 debut album for Columbia Records before joining Kiss in 1984.
 He subsequently performed lead guitar on Bolton's 1985 follow-up album, Everybody's Crazy and on several tracks from his 1987 breakthrough album, The Hunger.